 Code Savvy is a central resource for local advocates and champions for the advancement of youth computer science.
 Through its connections and vision, it activates programs and services that give real-world coding experience to kids who represent backgrounds traditionally underrepresented in computer science.

-We Interrupt and counteract existing gender, racial, and economic gaps in computing by equipping youth and educators with the knowledge, skills, and support to create with technology.
+Interrupt and counteract existing gender, racial, and socioeconomic gaps in computing by equipping youth and educators with the knowledge, skills, and support to create with technology.

 Inspire equitable computer science learning to transform the future for good.

 Code Savvy believes the next generation of computer science professionals are already in our communities and need hands-on experiences and a little inspiration to gain the code-savvy necessary to achieve greatness.
 By creating accessible programs and services in local neighborhoods and schools, our future tech champions will be able to take the next steps towards a fruitful career in the world’s fastest-growing industry.